Rescission (contract law)

-In contract law, rescission is an equitable remedy which allows a contractual party to cancel the contract.
+In contract law, rescission is an equitable or legal remedy which allows a contractual party to cancel the contract.
 Parties may rescind if they are the victims of a vitiating factor, such as misrepresentation, mistake, duress, or undue influence.
 Rescission is the unwinding of a transaction.
 This is done to bring the parties, as far as possible, back to the position in which they were before they entered into a contract (the status quo ante).

 Taxonomy

 Rescission is used throughout the law in a number of different senses.
 The failure to draw these crucial distinctions is productive of serious confusion.
 Although Judicature legislation has been enacted throughout the common law world, and jurisdictions vary in their recognition of a distinct body of law known as equity, reference to the jurisdictional origins is still important for the purposes of exposition.